junksamiad/template-sender-engine/hld/phase-implementation-cycle-v1.0.md

 - Document any AWS-specific challenges encountered and their solutions
 - Note any deviations from the original deployment plan

-### 8. Commit Final Changes
+### 8. Final Phase Review and Handoff
-- Commit all final changes to the git repository on the relevant phase branch
-- Include updated documentation and test results
+- Verify all implementation steps are complete and documented
+- Ensure all tests are passing in both local and AWS environments
+- Confirm all phase documentation is updated with green ticks
+- Create comprehensive summary of the phase implementation
+- Request formal review from the human supervisor
+- Address any feedback or requested changes
-- Consider creating a pull request for merging into the main branch when the phase is complete
+- Once approved, the phase is considered complete

 ## Phase Completion

 When all steps in the implementation cycle have been completed successfully, the phase can be considered complete.
 A final review should be conducted before moving on to the next phase to ensure all objectives have been met and properly documented.
+The following checklist should be completed:

+- ☐ All implementation tasks marked with green ticks (✅)
+- ☐ All local and AWS tests passing successfully
+- ☐ All documentation updated appropriately
+- ☐ All code committed and pushed to the repository
+- ☐ Pull request created for the phase branch
+- ☐ Phase review conducted and approved
+- ☐ New branch created for the next phase